A-Hanson/2019-cmas-district-data-dive/README.md

 # Next Steps
 Given more time I would like to expand this initial dive into the following areas:
+* Use the passing value of 50% or more Met or Exceeded expectations on the district level data
-* Using the Binomial test on the
+* Investigate using the Binomial test on the the individual schools' mean scores
+* Compare the schools within each district to one another